jennaiori/shipp/README.md

 # SHIPP: Sizing optimization for HybrId Power Plants

 ## Description
-SHIPP is used for studying and designing hybrid power plants, i.e. power plants combining one or more renewable energy production with energy storage systems.
+SHIPP is used for studying the design and operation of hybrid power plants, i.e. power plants combining one or more renewable energy production with energy storage systems.

 SHIPP is in development.
 Its capabilities are currently limited to sizing and operation of storage systems only.

 ## Installation
-The package can be installed with pip.
+The package can be installed with pip

 ```python
 pip install shipp